 The same considerations apply to time limit and availability.
 A potentially perfect opponent may not be able to play right now, but may be able to schedule a game with you at a mutually convenient time in the near future.
 Or he/she might not have time for a 90 30 game but might have time for a 60 5 game, so be flexible.
 If you just ask someone to play a rated game now at a specific time limit then your chances for an agreement diminish.

 If you do find a friendly opponent then after the game ask him/her to review it with you.
-If your opponent is amenable, after the game you should ask him to provide you with a list of friends who might also be able to play you slow games.
+If your opponent is amenable, after the game you should ask him/her to provide you with a list of friends who might also be able to play you slow games (important!).
 Add these handles to your +notify list and/or message them.
-Asking this question and +notifying these handles may be the single most important step for finding slow games online!
+Asking this question and +notifying these handles, next to finding them originally on the Team 4545 website, may be the most important step for finding slow games online.
 With this kind of proactive approach, you will soon have all the slow game opponents to play almost any time day or night!
 If you can't find a human to play, there are several computers which play slow chess at varying strengths and speeds, but I would only use these as a last resort.

 Join the league or tournament.
 Make sure to check out the accompanying Slow Chess Online information which includes links to several ICC-based slow tournaments and leagues such as the Team 4545 league, Chess 90 30, and the Euwe Memorial).
 Note that some leagues have a 20 standard (slow game) requirement for eligibility to make sure your rating is fairly accurate and you know how to use the interface.
 You might even consider playing slightly faster standard games (then can be as fast as the speedy 15 0) just to get your initial twenty games in, and then you can play the slower limits of that league or tournament.

 The Slow Time Control Bunch is also an ICC adjunct.
 Register on Thursdays by 4pm.